defagos/defagos.github.io/_drafts/understanding_swiftui_layout_behaviors.md

 ## Altering Sizing Behaviors

-When the behavior of a SwiftUI view is not the one you want you cannot literally alter its properties directly, as views themselves are value types and thus immutable.
+When the behavior of a SwiftUI view is not the one you want you cannot alter its properties directly, as views themselves are value types and thus immutable.
 Instead you wrap the view with unsatisfying behavior into another one to obtain the desired behavior.
-This is usually achieved by wrapping the view itself into another one, either using some public composed view (e.g. a stack) or by applying a modifier.
+This is usually achieved using some public composed view (e.g. a stack) or by applying a modifier.

-Composed views having neutral intrinsic behavior depend on their children to determine whether their actual behavior is expanding or hugging.
-In addition to the approaches outlines above, such views therefore provide additional ways to influence their sizing behaviors, namely applying modifiers to their children, or simply adding expanding children like spacers.

 ## Layout Priorities